Subject Knowledge Enhancement (SKE)

 A Subject Knowledge Enhancement (SKE) course offers you the chance to prepare for teacher training by building up or refreshing your existing knowledge.
 It can also help boost your skills in a particular subject area if you already have qualified teacher status (QTS) but did not train in the subject you are now teaching.

-We offer two types of subject knowledge enhancement courses: pre-service and in-service.
+For this reason, we offer two types of subject knowledge enhancement courses: pre-teacher training and in-service/post-qualifying.

-For eligible Initial Teacher Training (ITT) applicants, these courses are fully funded by the National College for Teaching and Leadership (NCTL).
-You do not have to apply for the funding as this will be dealt with by the School of Education at the University.
+For eligible Initial Teacher Training (ITT) applicants, these courses are fully funded by the Department for Education (DfE).
+You do not have to apply for the funding as this will be dealt with by the School at the University.
 A training bursary of up to £200 per week is available for eligible course participants.
-For further information, please visit the Department of Education website.

 On successful completion of a SKE programme, you will progress directly onto an initial teacher training programme, (PGCE or QTS only, with a higher education institution or School-Centred Initial Teacher Training (SCITT), or a School Direct route).